Loic74650/PoolMaster/README.md

 <li>{"PumpsMaxUp":1800}              -> set the Max Uptime (in secs) for the Ph and Chl pumps over a 24h period.
 If over, PID regulation is stopped and a warning flag is raised</li>
 <li>{"Clear":1}                      -> reset the pH and Orp pumps overtime error flags in order to let the regulation loops continue.
 "Mode" also needs to be switched back to Auto (1) after an error flag was raised</li>
 <li>{"DelayPID":30}                  -> Delay (in mins) after FiltT0 before the PID regulation loops will start.
 This is to let the Orp and pH readings stabilize first.
 30mins in this example.
 Should not be > 59mins</li>
-<li>{"TempExt":4.2}                  -> Provide the external temperature.
-Should be updated regularly and will be used to start filtration for 10mins every hour when temperature is negative.
-4.2deg in this example</li>
+<li>{"TempExt":4.2}                  -> Provide the system with the external temperature.
+Should be updated regularly and will be used to start filtration for 10mins every hour when temperature is less than 2°C. 4.2deg in this example</li>

 </ul>
 </p><br />